shved/bureau/README.md

 - [ ] make all const usize and cast them only when encoding data
 - [ ] use different hash functions in count min sketch for better distribution (it is currently 1 function with 4 seeds)
 - [ ] experiment with better disk access concurrency with shared stateful index and thread pool of gets and separate threads for index updates
+- [ ] try to move implementaion of sstables closer to the original LSM-tree white paper
 - [ ] handle potential integer overflows where possible (cache scoring goes first)
 - [ ] build config from env at the server start
 - [ ] add workflow for testcov